tidyverse/googledrive/index.md

     dribble is returned (and accepted) by almost every function in googledrive.
 Design goals:
       - Give humans what they want: the file name
-      - Track what the API wants: the fild ID
+      - Track what the API wants: the file ID
       - Hold on to all the other metadata sent back by the API
   - googledrive is “pipe-friendly” and, in fact, re-exports `%>%`, but does not require its use.